GlPortal/glPortal/COMPILE.md

+# Compile Guide for GlPortal
-# Quick note if you are compiling for the first time
+## Quick note if you are compiling for the first time
 Well done.
 You made the right decision.
 It's not even that hard.

-# Dependencies
+## Dependencies
 **Note:** Dependencies will change all the time so watch the cmake output carefuly for missing libraries.
 Make sure to check CmakeList.txt if is something missing.